 Tip 4 – Make it VisibleOne of the most important parts of organizing your garage is setting up a system to keep it that way.
 We set out to make as many things as visible as possible.
 All of our hand tools are out on the pegboard, not buried in four different tool boxes.
 We also created a whole zone for our small power tools and chargers.
 Our hardware was all over the place, now it is group in individual small bins where we can easily find and reach what we need.
 By keeping so much visible we do not have dig through drawers and bins to find what we need, which eliminates mess.
 We also save time by quickly finding what we need and we always know what we already have.
 And, when we are done it is so easy to put it away.Tip 5 – Create Zones

 Tip 6 – Create Zones Within ZonesOnce we had everything split up in the major zones, we broke it down even further.
-For example, all screw drivers are together, all biking equipment is together, etc. The same principles apply, make it easier to find what you need or easier to put away.
+For example, all screw drivers are together, all biking equipment is together, etc. The same principles apply – make it easier to find what you need or easier to put away.

 Tip 7 – Have a Clean Up SystemWe use this space as a workshop as well as storage space so clean up is an important consideration.
 All of our woodworking equipment used to be in another space and we constantly battle sawdust.
 Now, we have a powerful shop vac in place, on casters, that can easily clean up sawdust along with dirt and dust.
 We also keep paper towels, spray cleaner and garbage bags all within reach.
 Using the same principles as you do inside your home for cleaning up will make it much easier.Tip 8 – Have an Overall System

+The key to the success of a garage organizing project is to keep it that way.
+We have been down this road before and sometimes, things get busy and then you lose control.
+It is even more challenging for us now because we are constantly having things shipped to the house for our maple syrup business that end up piled up in here.
+Even if we don’t get to it that day, we need to get back out there and get it in check.
+When we finish a project, we clean it up.
+And, if we can’t get it to that day – head back out.
+I kind of look at it like dishes in the sink.
 Sometimes, they pile up and you have to let them be, but you always come back.
 The key is to always go back and clean the dishes in the garage!
 So how about you, are you ready to tackle a garage space?
 We did this over several weeks since it was such a big undertaking.
 Make sure you have enough time when you take on your space that you can do it well and still manage all the other needs of your household.
 On Friday I am going to share a few more details on getting our sporting goods organized.
 Again, if you want more details on the process, before and after pictures and all of the resources, visit The Home Depot blog.
 Good luck and happy organizing!
 And, as always, thanks for reading.